 UMTS is designed to support new-to-UM faculty members by achieving the following objectives.

-- Learn the techniques and strategies that will assist them in becoming effective educators and support the UM System goal of remaining a learning-centered institution;
+- Faculty will learn the techniques and strategies that will assist them in becoming effective educators and support the UM System goal of remaining a learner-centered institution

-- Develop collegial networks and collaborations with university peers and senior faculty.
+- Faculty will develop collegial networks and collaborations with university and system wide peers

 - In addition to system wide events, scholars will join an institution-based learning community (LC), which will foster yearlong professional development and an opportunity to grow your network at your institution.
 On-campus activities will include a variety of learning opportunities that address topics designed to support faculty development as teachers and scholars.